So you'd like a recipe for making neem soap? No problem.

 Clear glycerin soap can be bought in large blocks.
 Craft shops sell it as "Melt and Pour Soap Base".
 You can cut it into chunks and melt it down.

 When you buy your soap base make sure you get a good quality soap.
 The neem soap you're making will only be as good as the base you use.
-Make sure you get a very mild soap, with a good smell, made from real saponified natural oils, not chemicals.
+Make sure you get a very mild soap, with a good smell, made from real saponified natural oils, not with chemicals.

 The only other necessary ingredient is neem oil.